Rewzilla/c-debugging-tips/howto/valgrind.md

 # How to use Valgrind

 Valgrind is a tool which can monitor a program as it runs and _immediately_ report problems as they occur.
-This is extremely powerful because often memory corruption may happen silently in the background and won't become evident until later on in the program's execution.
-This makes it difficult to track down the root cause of the bug, since we are only investigating the side-effects, not the problem itself.
+This is extremely powerful because memory corruption often happens silently in the background and won't become evident until later on when the side-effects cause observable problems.
+This makes it difficult to track down the root cause of the bug, since we are only investigating the eventual side-effects of the bug, not the bug itself.
 Valgrind solves this by observing everything the program does and _immediately_ throwing an error when memory corruption initially occurs.

 Examining a program with Valgrind is very easy.
 Simply compile your program with debugging symbols (the `-g` flag) and then run it with `valgrind ...`.
 For instance...